elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-are-expert-systems-applied-in-the-field-of-medical-diagnosis-and-what-are-the-key-components-involved.md

 url: /learn/computer-science/questions/how-are-expert-systems-applied-in-the-field-of-medical-diagnosis-and-what-are-the-key-components-involved
 score: -1.0
 related_article1:
-    id: 161402
+    id: 161399
-    title: Explain the process of forward chaining and provide an example of its application.
+    title: >-
+        Differentiate between factual knowledge and heuristic knowledge in the context of a knowledge base.
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-process-of-forward-chaining-and-provide-an-example-of-its-application
+    url: /learn/computer-science/questions/differentiate-between-factual-knowledge-and-heuristic-knowledge-in-the-context-of-a-knowledge-base
 related_article2:
-    id: 161400
+    id: 161211
-    title: What is the role of the inference engine in an expert system, and how does it utilize inference rules?
+    title: >-
+        Differentiate between factual knowledge and heuristic knowledge in the context of a knowledge base.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-the-inference-engine-in-an-expert-system-and-how-does-it-utilize-inference-rules
+    url: /learn/computer-science/questions/differentiate-between-factual-knowledge-and-heuristic-knowledge-in-the-context-of-a-knowledge-base
 related_article3:
-    id: 161398
+    id: 161218
-    title: Identify the main components of an expert system and briefly describe their roles.
+    title: >-
+        Describe the process of backward chaining and give an example of where it might be used.
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-the-main-components-of-an-expert-system-and-briefly-describe-their-roles
+    url: /learn/computer-science/questions/describe-the-process-of-backward-chaining-and-give-an-example-of-where-it-might-be-used
 related_article4:
-    id: 161215
+    id: 161209
-    title: Explain the process of forward chaining and provide an example of its application.
+    title: >-
+        Identify the main components of an expert system and briefly describe their roles.
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-process-of-forward-chaining-and-provide-an-example-of-its-application
+    url: /learn/computer-science/questions/identify-the-main-components-of-an-expert-system-and-briefly-describe-their-roles
 related_article5:
-    id: 161409
+    id: 161208
+    title: >-
-    title: Discuss two disadvantages of expert systems concerning training and costs.
+        What is the primary purpose of expert systems in problem solving, diagnosis, and reasoning?
     subject: Computer Science
-    url: /learn/computer-science/questions/discuss-two-disadvantages-of-expert-systems-concerning-training-and-costs
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-expert-systems-in-problem-solving-diagnosis-and-reasoning
 ---

 &nbsp;